firstlookmedia/aws-profile-gpg/README.md

 # aws-profile-gpg

-A script for call the [aws-cli](https://github.com/aws/aws-cli) using a [GPG](https://www.gnupg.org/) encrypted credentials file, allowing you credentials safe at rest.
+A script for calling the [aws-cli](https://github.com/aws/aws-cli) using [IAM Access Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) from a [GPG](https://www.gnupg.org/) encrypted credentials file.

+The script is inspired by the various [aws-profile](https://github.com/search?q=aws-profile) wrappers found on GitHub, plus a desire to keep credentials encrypted at rest.

+## Benefits

+1\.
+Your secret access keys are encrypted at rest on disk so if someone gains access to your machine, they still won't have access to your AWS credentials.

+2\.
+You can safely store your encrypted credentials in Dropbox or on a server so you can access the same config and credentials files from multiple machines.

+3\.
+Since the script works by decrypting the credentials file and adding `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to the processes environment, you can use it with other apps the use these environment variables, e.g. [Terraform](https://www.terraform.io/docs/providers/aws/).

-If you use an [OpenGPG card](https://en.wikipedia.org/wiki/OpenPGP_card) such as a [Yubikey](https://www.yubico.com/support/knowledge-base/categories/articles/use-yubikey-openpgp/) as a private key, you can then effectively use it as a hardware MFA device for your .
+4\.
+If you use an [OpenGPG card](https://en.wikipedia.org/wiki/OpenPGP_card) such as a [Yubikey](https://www.yubico.com/support/knowledge-base/categories/articles/use-yubikey-openpgp/) as a private key, it will effectively act as a hardware MFA device for your access keys.

+_More uses are in __Usage__ below._

 ## Prerequisites